Subscribe 📩 for weekly psyche-activating perspectives

 “Whole Group” Relateful Flow sessions:

 There's a phenomenon where people will sometimes complain that a Relateful Flow group feels 'too big'.
-One interesting thing about this is that this reaction comes up when the attendees of a given event are being relateful all together, whether or not that's actually a big number.
+One interesting thing about this is that this reaction comes up when the attendees of a given event are being Relateful all together, whether or not that's actually a big number.

 For example, if the event has 10 participants, one of these 10 will often report “feeling like” the -whole group dynamic- is “too big” compared to smaller breakout groups.
 Yet put roughly the same group of people in a breakout group of 13 people at an event with 34 total participants, and the same person will report “feeling like” this is a workable size.